truenas/documentation/content/SCALE/SCALETutorials/Credentials/RootlessLogin.md

 ![ResetRootAccountPasswordSignIn](/images/SCALE/22.12/ResetRootAccountPasswordSignIn.png "Reset Root Password Sign-In Screen")

 Enter and confirm a password to gain access to the UI, but then immediately go to **Credentials > Local Users** to enable either the root or admin password.
-This password is not saved as a new password and it does it enable the admin or root passwords.
+This password is not saved as a new password and it does not enable the admin or root passwords.
 It only gives temporary sign in access if you lock yourself out of the box.

-If you disable the password for UI login, it is also disable for ssh access.
+If you disable the password for UI login, it is also disabled for ssh access.

 ## Accessing the System Using SSH